matkoniecz/osm_iterator/README.md

 - run tests (see section above)
 - bump version in `setup.py` file in the top directory
 - from the top directory run `python3 setup.py sdist bdist_wheel` and `twine upload dist/*`
 - one can make local install, without publishing to PyPi.
-Run from dist folder command like `pip3 install osm_iterator-0.0.4-py3-none-any.whl`
+Run from dist folder command like `pip3 install <recent package>.whl`